Update: SSHRC Online System

-Stage 1: Applicants at the first stage are expected to include a proposed plan to secure, over and above the budget requested from SSHRC, a minimum of 35 per cent in additional resources from sources other than SSHRC during the life of the grant (four to seven years).
-As an example, if $1 million is requested from SSHRC, a minimum of $350,000 in additional cash and/or in-kind support must be secured from partner organizations, resulting in an actual total project budget of $1,350,000.
-SSHRC recognizes that the project can grow beyond that amount as additional partner organizations become involved over the life of the grant.
+In Stage 1, applicants include a proposed plan to secure, over and above the budget requested from SSHRC, a minimum of 35% in additional cash and/or in-kind contributions from sources other than SSHRC during the life of the grant (four to seven years).
+For example, if $1 million is requested from SSHRC, a minimum of $350,000 in additional contributions must be secured from partner organizations.
+This would result in an actual total project budget of $1.35 million.
+SSHRC recognizes that the project can grow beyond the original planned amount as additional partner organizations become involved over the life of the grant.

-Stage 2: Applicants invited to submit an application at the second stage are required to demonstrate that they have already begun to confirm the 35 per cent minimum additional cash and/or in-kind contributions, and to indicate how they will secure the remaining resources during the life of the grant.
-The administering institution will be required to submit reports documenting both the engagement of their partner organizations and their progress in meeting the requirements for partner organization contributions.
-By the mid-term evaluation (halfway through the grant period), the minimum contribution of 35 per cent over and above the budget requested from SSHRC at the time of the Stage 2 application must be confirmed for the remainder of the award period.
-In the event that this amount is not secured by that time, SSHRC will withhold the remaining grant payments until it receives confirmation that the minimum additional contributions have been secured.
+Applicants invited to submit a Stage 2 application must demonstrate that they have already begun to confirm the 35% minimum additional cash and/or in-kind contributions, and must indicate how they will secure the remaining resources during the life of the grant.
+The host institution must submit reports documenting both their partner organizations’ engagement and their progress in meeting the requirements for partner organization contributions.
+By the mid-term evaluation (halfway through the grant period), the 35% minimum additional cash and/or in-kind contribution must be confirmed for the rest of the grant period.
+If this amount is not secured by that time, SSHRC will withhold the remaining grant payments until it receives confirmation that the minimum additional contributions have been secured.

-Evaluation and Adjudication
+Evaluation and merit review

-Evaluation Criteria and Scoring
+Evaluation criteria and scoring

 - Challenge—The aim and importance of the endeavour (40%):